mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 Before activating your BYOIDP configuration, ensure you have read the [Considerations](#considerations) section, below.

 When you are ready, you can activate the IdP configuration from the overview page.
-Although the changes start to come into effect immediately, updating your users will take some time depending on the number of users in your company.
-Your users will start to benefit from logging into the Mendix Developer Portal with the same credentials as they use in the IdP.
-Any user passwords currently held in the Mendix Platform will be scrambled to prevent the users bypassing your IdP authentication.
+This will have an immediate effect on the interactive login process.
+Mendix will also scramble the platform passwords which will take some time depending on the number of users in your company.
+Once all the passwords are scrambled, users will no longer be able to use these for direct access to the Team Server for apps using SVN for version control.

 ## 6 Deactivating